Don’t let knee pain keep you from your life. With a single injection, Monovisc provides long-lasting pain relief from knee pain.

 Is the cost of Monovisc covered by insurance?
 Treatment is not covered by Medicare, but it may be reimbursed via the Department of Veterans’ Affairs, Workers’ Compensation or your own private health insurance.
 Before treatment, please check with your private health insurance to see if you are eligible for any rebates.

 Please contact our Customer Service team on 1300 852 172 to order Monovisc.
 Have your name, address and contact number, as well as your practitioner’s name and contact information ready and credit card details to pay over the phone ready before you call.
+The cost is 470 per vial.

 Please note, you cannot order Monovisc without prior referral by one of our approved practitioners.
 Monovisc will be shipped directly to your practitioner before your next appointment.